 Hiking at Snoqualmie Falls Forest Theater

-Several trails wind through the park providing access to the river, viewpoints and Snoqualmie Falls.
+Several trails wind through the park and neighboring property providing access to the river, viewpoints and Snoqualmie Falls.

-The Lower falls Trail ends at the base of Snoqualmie Falls.
+The Lower Trail ends at the base of Snoqualmie Falls.
 Along the way you will cross O creek and travel through beautiful second growth forest.
 Lower Falls Trail starts at the hairpin turn.
 From there it heads down into the forest of big trees and lush ferns.
 Cross O Creek and head up toward the falls viewpoint.
 The easy trail ends at the falls viewpoint.
-From there its a steep challenging 100 yards down to the river and falls.
+Along the way you will leave the Forest Theatre Property.
+The trail continues on Puget Sound Energy Property to the falls viewpoint.
+From there its a steep challenging 100 yards on Puget Sound Energy Property, down to the river and falls.

-The Viewpoint Trail is a short uphill walk with benches and a distant view of the falls.
+The Overlook Trail is a short uphill walk with benches and a distant view of the falls.
 Only got ten minutes?
+Want an easy hike?
 Then this is the trail for you.
-Trail stars from the Campground or behind the Shelter and ends in a relaxing spot with benches.
+Trail starts from the Campground or behind the Shelter and ends in a relaxing spot with benches.
 See photo of view.

 Trail to the Theatre starts from the shelter and parking area and switchbacks a short distance down to the Theatre.
 Easy walking but possibly too steep for the disabled.
 On show afternoons we provide shuttle service for those unable to walk down (or up) to the theater trail.
 We use private vehicles provided by volunteers from the BBQ pavilion to the theater and vice versa.
 The first two rows in the amphitheater are reserved for the mobility impaired.

-Easy walk down to the Lower Meadow and the Snoqualmie River.
-There are benches, stellar views, fishing and river access.
+Easy walk down to the relaxing and peaceful Lower Meadow and the Snoqualmie River.
+There are benches, stellar views, solitude, fishing and river access.

 King County Trail